Philosophy, Ethics, Religion and World Views

 The key themes studied in KS3 are as follows:

-• Studying Worldviews – A multidiscipline approach, using the lenses of Religious Studies and Sociology, Humanism, Islam and Hinduism, analysing data and developing theories
+Studying Worldviews – A multidiscipline approach, using the lenses of Religious Studies and Sociology, analysing data and developing theories

-• Studying God through the lenses of theology, Christianity, Islam and Hinduism, & non-religious worldviews.
+Studying God through the lenses of psychology, religious & non-religious worldviews.

 Year 9

-• Ethical themes including sanctity of life vs quality of life.
+Ethical themes including the sanctity of life vs quality of life debate.

 KS4 (Years 10 and 11): GCSE